peadargrant/automation/lab01_client_setup/setup_lab.md

-## Task 9: Commit and push your work
+## Task 9: Commit and push your work from this lab

+You'll follow these stesps at the end of each lab:

 1. Stay in the `automation_labs` folder.
 2. Run `git status` and confirm that it shows a change to `README.md`.